A 14 week project for transdisciplinary SMPL x DSGN Studio at ArtCenter College of Design. Fall 2020

 Our interviewees and survey participants included voters of varying experience in elections as well as levels of trust in current systems.
 We looked into their methods of information gathering and decision making, and gauged their feelings toward a fully digital, remote voting experience.

-Our product roadmap spans two election cycles and includes analytics which will be evaluated after the second cycle for properly addressing turnout needs.
-We will publish these results (not actual votes; remote vs. in-person submissions) to inform and involve the public in decisions regarding potential transition to full remote voting.
+We established a product roadmap that spans two election cycles and includes analytics which will be evaluated after the second cycle for properly addressing turnout needs.
+These results will be made publicly available (not actual votes; only remote vs. in-person submissions) to inform and involve the public in decisions regarding potential transition to full remote voting.

 A brilliant industrial designer interested in making lives better through simple yet impactful design.
 Find her work at makennakesterson.com